gsbombon/learn-terraform-gcp/README.md

 # learn-terraform-gcp
-This repository have propositve save diferents file for test to learn terraform
+This repository has propositive save diferents file for test and learn terraform